 In the UK, despite the country’s metrication process, the pint is still legally used as a unit of measure for draught beer and cider.
 Following negotiations with the UK, the European Union allowed the continued use of the pint for beer and milk, recognising its cultural significance.
 If they hadn’t, I’m sure Brexit would have come sooner!

-Why is Beer Served in Pints?
+Other Potential Reasons Why Beer is Served in Pints?

 Practicality